Installation Guide 🛠️

 Extract the Archive

-Extract the .tar.gz
+Extract the .tar.gz file:

 tar -xzf "bloader_${VERSION}_$(uname -s)_${ARCH}.tar.gz"